ChaturvediSulabh/chaturvedisulabh.github.io/_posts/2020-6-01-How-I-Aced-CKA?.md

 Technically, I bootstrapped my own kubeadm clusters, broke it and played enough with it.

-> Here a takeaway for me was, **use calico for CNI, if you're asked to bootstrap the cluster**, Why?
+> Here a takeaway for me was, **use calico for CNI, if you're asked to bootstrap the cluster**.
+Why?
 Because weave-net and others many at times gives an error when a custom pod-cidr is not provided. whereas, Calico will automatically detect which IP address range to use for pod IPs based on the value provided via the --pod-network-cidr flag or via kubeadm’s configuration.

 ## Final Words